Snow Buddies: Production

 An American Humane Certified Safety Representative visited the Snow Buddies set on the first day of filming.
-Fifteen Golden Retriever puppies were on set and fifteen others were being treated by a local veterinarian, and their illnesses were eventually diagnosed as Giardia and Coccidia.
-On request from the representative the remaining puppies on set received additional veterinary checks.
+Fifteen Golden Retriever puppies were on set and fifteen others were being treated by a local veterinarian; their illnesses were eventually diagnosed as giardiasis and coccidiosis.
+On request from the representative, the remaining puppies on set received additional veterinary checks.
 Twenty-five of the puppies were from an American breeder and five were from a Canadian breeder.
-It was discovered that the puppies were approximately 8 weeks old, which led to the belief that the puppies were only 6 weeks old when they were brought by the trainer to the movie set.
-Per the USDA it was at the time illegal to transport puppies under the age of 8 weeks.
+It was discovered that the puppies were approximately 8 weeks old, which led to the belief that the puppies were only 6 weeks old when they were brought by the trainer to the film set.
+Per the USDA, it was at the time illegal to transport puppies under the age of 8 weeks.

 After the removal of all 30 puppies, 28 older Golden Retriever puppies were brought in to continue filming.
 All of the 28 older puppies were exposed to parvovirus.
 Five of the puppies died, and up to six others fell ill after exposure to the virus.

-As a result, the film was not permitted to use the "No animals were harmed..." disclaimer and received an "Unacceptable" marking from the American Humane Association.
+As a result, the film was not permitted to use the "No animals were harmed..." disclaimer and received an "Unacceptable" marking from the American Humane Society.